Internships and Experiential Learning

 Internships are an essential part of the Boler experience.

-Bloomberg Businessweek’s 2016 “Best Undergraduate Business Schools” Employer Survey (recruiters at 600 companies) ranked the Boler School of Business #1 in the nation for how well we prepare students for careers at their companies.
+Bloomberg Businessweek’s 2016 “Best Undergraduate Business Schools” Employer Survey (recruiters at 600 companies) ranked the Boler College of Business #1 in the nation for how well we prepare students for careers at their companies.

 Both graduate and undergraduate programs at Boler combine classroom learning with significant project work and exposure to business leaders and challenges.
 An internship is an invaluable way for you to put theory into practice, and to compare how different businesses and teams approach and solve problems, innovate and create value.